electro-smith/DaisyExamples/seed/fir/README.md

-FIR filter frequency is swept with saw wave oscillator as input
+FIR filter frequency is swept with noise generator as input